80's AMERICAN SHOWSTER GUITAR SHEVY AS-57 CLASSIC BIKER GAS TANK Black Flame on a motorcycle, All Original W/OHC EX+ code VA677

 The original American Showster "company got started in about 1984 in Maplewood NJ.
 It was started by Rick Excellente, who was originally from the Jersey Shore.
 I worked at the Maplewood store front, building the 57 Chevy guitars until we moved to Palisades Park NJ, into a factory setting.
 The Maplewood store as a regular music store.
 I also did repairs and stuff like that there.
 He closed the store on Springfield Ave at that time.
 About that time Kramer started distribution.
 Rick was friends with them and they painted the very first Chevy prototypes.
 The first couple was hand caved by an artist in South Jersey, who's name escapes me at the moment.
 Also around the time we moved to Palisades Park I started designing a more standard looking guitar that would be easier to build, and still utilize Rick's patents on the metal loading.
 These became the American Showster Kramer guitars.
 I left the company right before they were released and didn't see them until I was reading a Musicians's Friend catalog!

-have lost his patents to the new owners, Bill Meeker and David Haines.
-Those
+eventually he must have lost his patents to the new owners, Bill Meeker and

 So a lot of the Chevy guitars were made by Rick, or whom ever he could get to work for him (until he neglected to pay them, as he did with me).
 I left and started SGD Lutherie with John Gagliano who also worked at Showster.
 I have another old friend who worked there as well before I was there.